Kirjokorja/cybersecproject/README.md

 ```bash
 poetry run python3 manage.py createsuperuser
 ```
-  a.
-Enter a username of you choice.
+  1. Enter a username of you choice.
-  b.
-Enter an e-mail of your choice.
+  2. Enter an e-mail of your choice.
 (I suggest a moc e-mail.)
-  c.
-Enter a password of your choice.
+  3. Enter a password of your choice.

 ### Start the web site